To root out persistent hackers, sometimes you have to get a little creative

 For all the emphasis on tools and gizmos, IT is still very much about the people who develop and use said tools and gizmos.
 Collaboration, mutual respect, passion for the work -- all this and more are essential to a beneficial outcome, whether your IT group is shipping code, swatting bugs, working with business users, or securing company systems.

 Getting fired from an IT security job is a rare event, but there are certainly ways to ensure or accelerate your own unemployment.
 I'm not talking about garden-variety mistakes here.
 After all, most IT workers create or live with lots of little mistakes every day.
 That's the nature of complex, rewarding work.

 Nine years ago, I created what I believe was the world's first USB worm.
 By playing around with a USB thumb drive and placing a hidden file on it, I was able to make any computer in which the "infected" USB drive was plugged into automatically spread the file to the host computer, then back again when a new USB device was plugged in.

-- PHP Developer NSW
+- SAP ABAP CRM Developer NSW